 SPA 401 - Survey of Spanish Literature

+Credits, 3 sem. hrs.
+Prerequisite(s): SPA 202 or SPA 209.
 A survey of literary masterpieces of Spain from the Middle Ages through the present.
 Classes conducted in Spanish.

 SPA 402 - Selected Topics in Spanish Literature